|

 True Story:

-At the end of their fiscal year, a small nonprofit arts group had
+year, a small nonprofit arts group had

 funds left over in their account.
-The board voted to donate every penny of
+The board voted to donate every penny

 those funds to another charitable organization, because they thought a

-NonProfit wasnt allowed to have funds left over.
+NonProfit wasn’t allowed to have funds left over.

 Some Economics /